anzharip/Host-a-Static-Website-with-Hugo-and-NGINX-on-Ubuntu-16.04/README.md

 Tip: Make the changes to the site configuration or any other file in your site while the Hugo server is running, and you will see the changes in the browser right away.
 {{< /note >}}

-## Generate Static Site for nginx
+## Generate Static Site for Nginx

 This generates your website to the public/ directory by default, although you can customize the output directory in your site configuration by changing the publishDir field.
-The site Hugo renders into public/ is ready to be deployed to your nginx:
+The site Hugo renders into public/ is ready to be deployed to your Nginx:

     hugo

-## Install nginx
+## Install Nginx

-To ensure compatibility of installation and with future updates, install nginx from the Ubuntu package repository using apt:
+To ensure compatibility of installation and with future updates, install Nginx from the Ubuntu package repository using apt:

     sudo apt-get install nginx

-## Configure nginx Virtual Hosting
+## Configure Nginx Virtual Hosting

-Older versions of nginx specified site directories and other information in the main nginx.conf file, but newer versions, such as the ones included with Ubuntu 16.04, are more compartmentalized.
+Older versions of Nginx specified site directories and other information in the main `nginx.conf` file, but newer versions, such as the ones included with Ubuntu 16.04, are more compartmentalized.
 As you read through this section, make note of each file’s contents and location so that you are familiar with the structure and know where to go if you need to customize one particular aspect of your web server.